guzzle/command/README.rst

 Commands emit three events:

+prepare
-#. "prepare": Emitted before executing a command.
-One of the event listeners
-   MUST inject a ``GuzzleHttp\Message\RequestInterface`` object onto the emitted ``GuzzleHttp\Command\Event\PrepareEvent`` object.
+    Emitted before executing a command.
+One of the event listeners MUST inject a ``GuzzleHttp\Message\RequestInterface`` object onto the emitted ``GuzzleHttp\Command\Event\PrepareEvent`` object.

     An event listener MAY inject a result onto the event using ``setResult()``.
     Injecting a result MUST prevent the command from sending a request, and MUST trigger the "process" event so that subsequent listeners can modify the result of a command as needed.

+process
-#. "process": Emitted after a HTTP response has been received for the command
-   OR when a result is injected into an emitted "prepare" or "error" event.
+    Emitted after a HTTP response has been received for the command OR when a result is injected into an emitted "prepare" or "error" event.
     Event listeners MAY modify the result of the command using the ``setResult()`` method of the ``GuzzleHttp\Command\Event\ProcessEvent``.
     Because this event is also emitted when a result is injected onto a PrepareEvent and CommandErrorEvent, there may not be a request or response available to the event.

+error
-#. "error": Emitted when an error occurs after receiving an HTTP response.
-You
-   MAY inject a result onto the ``GuzzleHttp\Command\Event\CommandErrorEvent``, which will prevent an exception from being thrown.
+    Emitted when an error occurs after receiving an HTTP response.
+You MAY inject a result onto the ``GuzzleHttp\Command\Event\CommandErrorEvent``, which will prevent an exception from being thrown.
 When a result is injected, the "process" event is triggered.
-When the CommandErrorEvent is not intercepted with a result, then a ``GuzzleHttp\Command\Exception\CommandException`` is thrown.
+When the CommandErrorEvent is not intercepted with a result, then a
+    ``GuzzleHttp\Command\Exception\CommandException`` is thrown.

 Implementations are encouraged to use the ``GuzzleHttp\Command\Event\EventWrapper`` class to help with implementing the